 Chlorine exposure can damage your circulatory system.
 Symptoms of this problem can include:

-Chlorine poisoning is common, so diagnosing it usually isn’t difficult.
+Chlorine poisoning has been known to occur in individuals over the years, so diagnosing it usually isn’t difficult.
 In some cases, children may consume cleaning products that contain chlorine.
 This may be more difficult to diagnose since children sometimes can’t tell you what they’re feeling.
 Take children who show signs of chlorine poisoning to a hospital or emergency room immediately.

 Seek medical assistance immediately if you or your child comes into contact with chlorine.
 Don’t try to induce vomiting unless instructed by poison control or a medical professional.